-"This Council notes that:
+This Council notes that:

-- Birmingham City Council has approximately 64,000 Council homes. - Birmingham City Council has recently built its 3,000th new council house since 2009. - The city is undergoing a large amount of regeneration and building of new housing. - Plans for regeneration projects such as in Druids Heath are seeing a reduction in the amount of council housing. - The Mayor of London has introduced a requirement for all new regeneration projects to have a residents' ballot. - The Birmingham Development Plan has a target of 35% of affordable homes in all new developments. - Residents on lower incomes are more likely to be reliant on local support networks and are less able to move to different areas. - Birmingham City Council does not currently have a right to return or remain policy for residents. - Birmingham City Council does not currently give affected residents a vote on regeneration plans. - Housing & Neighbourhoods Overview & Scrutiny Committee has agreed to do an enquiry into a right to return.
+- Birmingham City Council has approximately 64,000 Council homes. - Birmingham City Council has recently built its 3,000th new council house since 2009. - The city is undergoing a large amount of regeneration and building of new housing.

+- Plans for regeneration projects such as in Druids Heath are seeing a reduction in the amount of council housing. - The Mayor of London has introduced a requirement for all new regeneration projects to have a residents' ballot. - The Birmingham Development Plan seeks to achieve 35% of affordable homes in all new developments of more than 15 dwellings. - Residents on lower incomes are more likely to be reliant on local support networks and are less able to move to different areas. - Birmingham City Council does not currently have a right to return or remain policy for residents but the executive have plans to introduce such a policy. - Birmingham City Council does not currently give affected residents a vote on regeneration plans. - Housing & Neighbourhoods Overview & Scrutiny Committee has agreed to do an enquiry into a right to return.